-10 CFR 835.702(c)(4) requires that individual internal dose records include the committed effective dose equivalent, the committed dose equivalent to any organ or tissue of concern, and the identity of the radionuclide(s).
+10 CFR 835.702(c)(4) requires that individual internal dose records include the committed effective dose, the committed equivalent dose to any organ or tissue of concern (e.g., any organ or tissue receiving a dose approaching the threshold for required monitoring), and the identity of the radionuclide(s).
 These records should also typically include the estimated intake to facilitate future reassessments of doses [see 10 CFR 835.702(g)]; however, the estimated intake is not needed for determination of dose from certain forms of some radionuclides, such as tritiated water vapor or elemental tritium.
 In these cases, the intake need not be recorded.
-In cases where intakes are detected or confirmed in a year subsequent to the year of the intake, the CEDE should be attributed to the known or assumed year of the intake, and all records and reports for that year should be amended as appropriate.
+In cases where intakes are detected or confirmed in a year subsequent to the year of the intake, the committed effective dose should be attributed to the known or assumed year of the intake, and all records and reports for that year should be amended as appropriate.
 Records of the results of air monitoring when used to determine individual occupational dose shall be documented and maintained [10 CFR 835.703(b)].